An intimate perspective on two countries and many ways of life.

 Trace history along the river and through the Mekong Delta

-Stand among age-old stone monuments and towering religious relics.
+Stand among age-old stone monuments and towering religious relics during your Cambodia and Vietnam cultural travel.
 Visit traditional pagodas.
 You’ll journey along the boundary that defines the limits of Indian and Hindu influence from the west and Chinese influence from the north.
 Observe the difference between the accepting Theravada Buddhism of Cambodia and the more modern and actualized Mahayana Buddhism of the industrious Vietnamese.

 Just Added!
 Dine by Candlelight at Angkor

 Fall under the spell of Angkor by candlelight at an exclusive, private dinner hosted at Prast Dravan Temple.
 Hear the dulcet tones of Cambodian music and enjoy a special performance of the Apsara, a traditional Khmer dance performed in intricate costumes that relates the region’s classical myths in graceful movements.
-Experience the candlelit dinner only on three sailings in 2017: Jan.
-25, 31, Feb.
-14.
+Once offered on select voyages only, this dinner is now a feature on all our departures.

 Explore visionary temples and religious relics

-See dawn break over Angkor Wat, and enter the enthralling monument for two days of exploration with experts who share the temple’s secrets and stories.
+See dawn break over Angkor Wat, and enter the enthralling monument for two days of Cambodian cultural experiences with experts who share the temple’s secrets and stories.
 You’ll see elaborate bas-reliefs, scores of statues, and you’ll also visit nearby Ta Prohm, where the jungle has been allowed to envelop part of the temples.

 Visit traditional villages